johndroper/WalrusTurbine/README.md

 ### Installing

-Open [assembly.scad](assembly.scad) to see the full assembled model.
+Open [assembly.scad](assembly.scad) in OpenSCAD to see the full assembled model.

 ## Contributing